BBai-Tips/bbai/docs/FILE_HANDLING.md

 When referencing these links in conversations or documentation, I should use the exact URLs provided above to ensure consistency and accuracy.

-By following these conventions and using the correct links, we ensure consistent and efficient file handling and communication throughout bbai conversations and documentation.
+By following these conventions and using the correct links, we ensure consistent and efficient file handling and communication throughout BBai conversations and documentation.